curiouscrusher/hello-world/README.md

 ## Local Development
 Install dependencies with `npm i` , then use `npm start` to run the local development server or `npm build` to make a production build.
+Use a Chrome Incognito window or Firefox/Safari to avoid HMR issues locally.

 ## Deployment